bartvandebiezen/conventions/naming/translation-labels.md

-# Translation labels
+# Translation Keys

-## Write labels in US English
+## Write keys in US English

 ## Prefer hyphens as delimiters or use camelCase

 When hyphens are not possible because of specific code language or framework use camelCase.

-## Categorize labels with name of component or page
+## Categorize labels with name of component, page, screen or flow

-- Make sure the name of the component or page is well thought before categorizing labels.
+- Make sure the name of category is well thought before categorizing labels.
-- Categorize component in 'components' and page in 'pages'.

 Examples:

-- components.notifications.idle-message-text -> Your session has expired because you were longer than %time% inactive.
+- notifications.idle-message-text -> Your session has expired because you were longer than %time% inactive.
 Please renew your selection.
-- pages.login.password-label -> Your password
+- login.current-password-label -> Your password

 ## Categorize labels used in different components or pages in ‘global’